Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 module_name`` options to be able to launch other code temporarily or permanently as a service daemon.

-However, with **Nuitka**, this executes your program again, and puts these arguments in ``sys.argv`` where you maybe ignore them, and then you fork yourself again to launch the helper daemons.
+However, with **Nuitka**, this executes your program again and puts these arguments in ``sys.argv`` where you maybe ignore them, and then you fork yourself again to launch the helper daemons.
 This can lead to unintentional forking, potentially resulting in a **fork bomb** scenario